-In this post, we’re going to give you a few examples of multipurpose products we use in our household.
-Hopefully this will give you some confidence to look for similar opportunities in your life.
+In this post, I’m going to give you a few examples of the multipurpose products we use in our household.
+Hopefully, this will provide you with some confidence to look for similar opportunities in your life.

 Example 2 – Dr Bronner’s all in one soap

-Thank you Sarah Wilson for recommending this magic soap.
-This special mixture can perform up to 18 cleaning tasks including things like shampoo, hand wash, body wash, dog wash, washing machine liquid, the list goes on.
+Thank you, Sarah Wilson, for recommending this magic soap.
+This unique mixture can perform up to 18 cleaning tasks including things like shampoo, hand wash, body wash, dog wash, washing machine liquid, the list goes on.

-It’s made from plants and minerals and most flavours are certified organic.
-I was so excited when Masha told me about this soap.
+It’s made from plants and minerals, and most flavours are certified organic.
+I was so excited when I heard about this soap.
 I thought about all of the different cleaning products we could finally get rid of.
-And by get rid off, I mean use up and never need to buy 5-10 other products again.
-It has streamlined our lifestyle.
-Oh and for the record, it really works!

 Example 3 – Pyrex Tupperware

 It’s simple and easy to manage.
-It means we can buy in bulk and it also means less decisions to make in the future.
+It means we can buy in bulk and it also means fewer decisions to make in the future.

 It doesn’t always work

 The point is, multipurpose products can compromise the quality of the individual task at hand.
 We see this happen all the time with phone apps.
-Instead of focusing solving one single problem really well, the creators try to pack to many features into the software to the point where it doesn’t do anything well.
+Instead of focusing on solving one single problem well, the creators try to pack too many features into the software to the point where it doesn’t do anything well.

 There’s the jack-of-all-trades versus the specialist thing going on here.
-So whilst I encourage you to look for multipurpose products, make sure you’re not compromising jobs that need to be done.
-This really comes down to what’s important for your lifestyle.
+So while I encourage you to look for multipurpose products, make sure you’re not compromising jobs that need to be done.
+This comes down to what’s essential for your lifestyle.

 What about you?
 Do you some multipurpose products you use that you can’t live without?
 Share your recommendations in the comments below.